BRASSERIE

 Many people confuse us with Swanston Golf Club and that's because Swanston Farm was better known during the 1900's and early 2000's as the location of a private golf club.

-Here’s a whistle-stop run-down of how Swanston Brasserie evolved from a wooden golf club pavilion that fed its membership on catering provided by the Greenkeeper’s wife, to the thriving farm-owned public eatery that stands today:
+Here's a whistle-stop run-down of how Swanston Farm's Brasserie evolved from a wooden golf club pavilion that fed its membership on catering provided by the Greenkeeper's wife, to the thriving farm-owned public eatery that stands today:

 1929 – The golf course was extended to 18 holes and opened up to include men.

-Swanston Golf Club is now based on the ground floor of the Swanston Brasserie building, where you can find the Golf Shop and Golfer’s bar and is a separate business to Swanston Brasserie and Swanston Farm.
-Swanston Golf Club is managed by Club Manager & Secretary, Mike Robson and all things golf can be found on their website here: https://swanstongolf.co.uk/ but we do allow golfers in Swanston Brasserie too!
+Swanston Golf Club still rents the golf course land from Swanston Farm and is now based on the ground floor of the Brasserie building, where you can find the Golf Shop and Golfer's bar and is a separate business to Swanston Farm's Brasserie and Swanston Farm.
+Swanston Golf Club is run as a separate company to Swanston Farm and is managed by Club Manager & Secretary, Mike Robson.
+All things golf can be found on their website here: https://swanstongolf.co.uk/ but we do allow golfers in the Brasserie too!

 Fresh Food, not Fast Food